 Recovering from TBI can involve complicated and long-term medical maneuvering.
 The initial trauma can set off a cascade of future traumas or injuries that may be difficult to detect at the onset.
 For instance, say you slipped and fell and hit your head on the pavement.
 You might experience a concussion and temporary loss of consciousness, but then seem to recover.
 But then, two weeks later, the longer-term effects of the blow to the head might manifest.
 The brain tissue may respond to the initial force of a blow, for instance, by shearing and releasing a surge of neuro chemicals, which can later have crippling or deforming effects on brain function.

-The Legal Help You Need for TBI
+The Legal Help You Need for a TBI

 Due to the relatively cryptic nature of TBI, its incredible complexity, and its long-term nature, getting the proper medical help can be challenging.
 If you or someone you love has been a victim of a traumatic brain injury or serious concussion and you feel the incident or its implications were not the victim’s fault, it may be possible to receive the needed financial compensation in order to recover.